 - You’re simply tired of paying high prices for virus and malware removal and protection

 Even if none of those descriptions quite fit, we’ve still got you covered.
-This list explores some of the best free malware and virus removal tools currently available to consumers.
+This list explores some of the best free malware and free virus removal tools currently available to consumers.
 We’re not dealing with low-quality, fly-by-night software here either.

 We fully vetted each program against a set of rating criteria of our own.
 Among the most important factors we considered with each of these is how they define “free.”
 Whereas some software only offer free trials, or “free” virus removal tools that don’t work unless you pay up first, all of the options on this list are legitimately free-to-use and can be used to remove viruses and malware without paying a dime.

 We’ve found that some of the best free malware, rootkit, and virus removal tools come from highly respected companies in the software security industry.